Engee documentation

 NOR

-true when no input is true
+true when there is no input data in the value true

 XOR